 iii) For SET Candidates: The candidates who have cleared the States Eligibility Test (SET) accredited by UGC for eligibility for Assistant Professor held prior to 1st Dec 2002, are exempted from appearing in NET, being eligible to apply for Assistant Professor anywhere in India.
 For SET held from 1st Dec 2002 onwards, the qualified candidates are eligible to apply for the post of Assistant Professor only in the universities/ colleges situated in the state from where they have cleared their SET.

 CBSE news: The Central Board of Secondary Education (CBSE) on Wednesday extended the last date for applying online for University Grants Commission’s National Eligibility Test (UGC-NET) July 2017 examination to May 2017.
 The last date for submission of fee through e-challan/debit/credit card at designated branches of Syndicate/Canara/ICICI/HDFC Bank has also been extended to May 2017.

 Earlier, the last date of filling up the application form was July 2017 and the last date for submitting the application fee was May 2017.

 The exam is held to determine the eligibility of candidates for the post of assistant professor and granting Junior Research Fellowship.

-It is to notify to all the Registered Candidates of UGC NET January, 2017 that the facility of downloading the admit card will be operational from 28th December, 2016 on the website www.cbsenet.nic.in.
-The Central Board of Secondary Education (CBSE) released the admit card of candidates for UGC National Eligibility Test (NET) January 2017 examination.
-The examination will be held on is January 22, 2017.
+It is to notify to all the Registered Candidates of UGC NET July 2017 that the facility of downloading the admit card will be operational in June 2017 on the website www.cbsenet.nic.in.
+The Central Board of Secondary Education (CBSE) released the admit card of candidates for UGC National Eligibility Test (NET) July 2017 examination.
+The examination will be held on is July 2017.
 Candidates can download their admit card from CBSE’s UGC-NET official website.